 Kabira Stokes holds a Master’s degree in public policy from the University of Southern California with a focus in Prison Reentry Policy and Environmental Governance.
-She has consulted for the non-profit Green For All; worked for the City of Los Angeles as Senior Field Deputy for then-City Council President Eric Garcetti, focusing on Public Safety and Youth Development issues; and was the co-founder and vice-president of the Young Progressive Majority (YPM) of Los Angeles, a 5,000-member organization dedicated to increasing young voter turnout and education around local and state elections.
+She has consulted for the non-profit Green For All; worked for the City of Los Angeles as Senior Field Deputy for then-City Council President Eric Garcetti, focusing on Public Safety and Youth Development issues; and was the co-founder and vice-president of the non-profit group, the Young Progressive Majority (YPM) of Los Angeles.
 Kabira is a graduate of Vassar College with a Bachelor’s degree in Sociology and Spanish.
 In 2014, Kabira was named a 50 Under 40 Social Entrepreneur by the AMEX Foundation, in 2013 she was named a Social Innovation Rockstar by Yoxi, and in 2010, she was the recipient of the “Emerging Giant of Justice” award from CLUE LA.

 Lulu is a proud native Los Angelean who moved north to the Bay Area to earn her Bachelors degree in Media Communications at San Francisco State University.
 Prior to coming to Isidore, Lulu created and implemented curriculum for an intensive Summer Media Arts program for inner-city youth funded by the Pasadena based non-profit New Vision Partners where she also worked as a tutor and mentor.
 Lulu has also held management positions within a market research company and a media distribution company, as well as currently co-hosting and producing a youth oriented social issues radio program on KPFK Los Angeles.
 She manages the Isidore office and logsitics.

 VAN JONES – President & Co-Founder, Rebuild The Dream